qojulia/QuantumCumulants.jl/docs/src/examples/superradiant_laser_indexed.md

 ```

 In the next step we proceed by defining the dissipation operators with their corresponding dissipation rates and the operators, for which we want to calculate the equations of motion.
-In the final line of this code-block we calculate the meanfield eqautions using the **indexedMeanfield** function, which uses the features of symbolic summations.
+In the final line of this code-block we calculate the meanfield eqautions using the **indexed_meanfield** function, which uses the features of symbolic summations.

 ```@example superradiant_laser_indexed